-This report, prepared as of June 30, 2020 (the Measurement Date), presents information to assist the employers participating in PERS in meeting the requirements of GASB 68 for the fiscal year ending June 30, 2021 (Reporting Date).
-Much of the material provided in this report is based on the data, assumptions, and results of the annual actuarial valuation of PERS as of June 30, 2019.
-The results of that funding valuation were detailed in the actuarial valuation report dated November 12, 2019.
+This report, prepared as of June 30, 2021 (the Measurement Date), presents information to assist the employers participating in PERS in meeting the requirements of GASB 68 for the fiscal year ending June 30, 2022 (Reporting Date).
+The material provided in this report is based on the data we received to prepare the annual actuarial valuation of the Public Employees' Retirement System of Mississippi as of June 30, 2020, in conjunction with the assumptions from the most recent experience study prepared as of June 30, 2020.
+The results of the June 30, 2020 valuation were detailed in a report dated November 30, 2020 and the results of the experience study were detailed in a report dated April 20, 2021.